Categories

 Conclusion:

 A succession certificate gives authenticity to the successor and establishes who are legal heirs.
 The Indian Succession Act,1925 provides the procedures and mandatory provisions for succession certificate.
 The essential element of this certificate is to provide protection to all the parties paying debts.
+For more details and to obtain succession certificate in West Bengal, contact one of the best property lawyers here.

 Leave a Reply